Surabhi-S-GitHub/07JSMini_Project/README.md

 CSS: For styling and layout.
 JavaScript: For adding interactivity and dynamic behavior.

-Contributions:
-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 Acknowledgements
 Thanks to the numerous online resources and tutorials that helped me in learning and creating these projects.